cuong-ich-truong/scc-poc/README.md

 ### Backend APIs

-The backend was built with Serverless Framework and deployed to AWS Lambda with simple architecture consists 2 layers:
+The backend was built with Serverless Framework using Java and deployed to AWS Lambda with simple architecture consists 2 layers:

 - **Handlers Layer**: Classes that acting as the Controllers and handle API requests
 - **Data Access Layer**: Classes that acting as the Models and handle data access to DynamoDB

+AWS Lambda is a serverless compute service that allows us to run code without provisioning or managing servers.
+This approach allows us to focus on the business logic and implementation.
+Serverless also comes with many advantages such as low cost, scalable and zero downtime deployment.
+However, this approach also has some limitations such as the cold start issue and the lack of support for Java SDKs and libraries.

 *Potential improvements:*